michalmazurdev/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03

-second homework on GOIT course can be seen here: https://michalmazurdev.github.io/goit-markup-hw-02/
+third homework on GOIT course
+can be seen here: https://michalmazurdev.github.io/goit-markup-hw-03/